 An earlier post outlined the differences between physical space and conceptual space.
 The next post then outlined how the conceptual space is suited to describe societies and ecosystems.
 This post discusses how the conceptual space creates the phenomena and the illusion of physical space.
-In this illusion, the abstract locations (in conceptual space) appear to be far in the physical space while the detailed locations (in conceptual space) appear to be near in the physical space.
+In this illusion, the weakly interacting locations (in conceptual space) appear to be far in the physical space while the strongly interacting locations (in conceptual space) appear to be near in the physical space.
 Thus, we can change our distance to an object without motion by changing the part of the world we interact with.
 One consequence of this fact is that nationhood—based on physical proximity—is an illusion.
-It is created not by proximity to the people of a “nation” but because our material bodies (details) have causal interactions with other material bodies (details) which makes us think that we are physically close to them.
-We don’t see their minds, intellects, egos, or moralities, and therefore their potential “distance” from us.
-Conversely, we may not interact with the bodies of those have similar minds, and they appear to be far from us.
+It is created not by proximity to the people of a “nation” but because our material bodies and mind have causal interactions with other material bodies and minds which makes us think that we are physically close to them.
+We might see the semantic distance between their body types, minds, intellects, egos, or moralities, but we neglect those distances.
+We prefer to just see the bodily proximity.

 The Foreground-Background Contrast